9cb14c1ec0/BotsBeGone/README.md

 #BotsBeGone
 Threat intel on current botnets seeking to ensnare your linux servers.
 Daily updates to firewall rules keep you protected.
+This ip address database contains over 19,000 currently infected IP addresses

 ##Prerequites
 BotsBeGone depends on the `ufw` and `git` utilities to manage firewall.
 Installation